 Note: It is not recommended to use a WiFi connection for music files above 16 bits, 44.1/48kHz (if lossless/uncompressed).

-Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify Connect and Tidal (Tidal will require a future firmware update).
-Access to Internet Radio and Spotify Connect requires the free Cambridge Connect App for Apple iOS (7.1+) and Android (OS 4.0+) devices.
+Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify Connect, Tidal, and Qobuz.
+Access to Internet Radio, Tidal, and Qobuz require the free StreamMagic App (for Apple iOS 11.0+ and Android OS 5.0+).

 - Internet Radio: The Cambridge Audio 851N gives you access to over 20,000 internet radio stations from around the world; all sorted by Location, Language, and Genre.

 - TIDAL Connect: The integration of Tidal Connect will enable Tidal users to instantly select and wirelessly stream music to the 851N from within the Tidal app (for Apple iOS & Android.
 TIDAL is a global streaming service that offers over 30 million songs in high-fidelity CD sound quality.
 TIDAL has two pricing tiers; either $9.99 or $19.99 a month.
 Both pricing levels allow you to access TIDAL's entire music library.
 The $19.99 tier has the added benefit of high-fidelity sound at CD-level quality.